SHOP

 It’s all well and good talking about how it works, but here’s an example of how the EV salary sacrifice would affect someone in the real world.

-Let’s say you want a swanky used Volkswagen ID.3 that would usually cost you £450 a month.
+Let’s say you want a swanky used Volkswagen ID.3 that usually costs you £450 a month.
 Instead of paying that (and assuming you’re a 40% taxpayer), you can knock off £180.

 This means instead of paying the full £450 a month, you’ll only be paying £270, which is deducted from your salary automatically.